nomeata/haskell-for-readers/haskell-for-readers.md

 Prelude> twice sumDigits (15^15)
 18
 ```
-This is our first *higher order function*, and it is called as such because it is a function that take another function as an argument.
+This is our first *higher order function*, and it is called so because it is a function that take another function as an argument.
 More precisely, it is called a second-order function, because it takes a normal, i.e. first-order function, as an argument.
 Abstracting over a second order function yields a third order function, and so on.
 Up to [sixth-order functions](https://doi.org/10.1017/S0956796898003001) are seen in the wild.

 If you look at the last two lines, we again see a common pattern.
 And abstracting over that, we recover very nice and declarative definitions for `countCountDigits` and `sumSumDigits`:
 ```